 Limited interbreeding.
-Individuals of different races having children together is rare or exceptional, and problematic (especially in Tolkien, who has just three great and tragic cases of love between Men and Elf-ladies, and makes clear how wrong it is of Sauron to interbreed Men and Orcs).
+Individuals of different races having children together is rare or exceptional, and problematic (especially in Tolkien, who has just three great and tragic cases of love between Men and Elf-ladies, and makes clear how wrong it is of Saruman to interbreed Men and Orcs).
 There is more hybridization in DnD, but it is still limited and mistrusted, with half-elves ‘walking in two worlds, but truly belonging to neither’ and half-orcs aspiring to ‘grudging acceptance’.
-‘Half-elves’ and ‘half-orcs’ are themselves examples of the kind of typology that world-builders (echoing real-world race theorists of the colonial era) deploy to enable an essentialist approach to be taken even to people of evident multiple heritage.
+‘Half-elves’ and ‘half-orcs’ are themselves examples of the kind of typology that world-builders (echoing real-world race theorists of the colonial era) deploy to enable an essentialist approach to be taken even to people of evident blended heritage.

 Separate origins.
 For example, the setting history may have each race created by a different god, or arising from some fantastical transformation applied to members of a predecessor race.

 Races as actors in the drama.
 Races (often with the exception of humans) tend to act as units in competition and conflict, or in co-operation and diplomacy.
 There is often warfare, hostility or rivalry between different racial communities and, when establishing a scenario of inter-group conflict, many game products find it sufficient to identify the different factions simply with racial labels.
 Inter-racial conflicts may be a primary driver of an adventure’s plot.
 Conversely, those of the same race are typically written as allies and comrades.
 A shared racial identity is often assumed to be enough to get people to work together even if they have just met.

 Racist world building